NYS starts getting rid of clean hand sanitizer stored on runway - NewsBreak

 Gun law confusion leads to more historic reenactment cancellations

 FORT EDWARD, NY (WRGB) — Historic reenactments across the Capital Region are being canceled as confusion over New York gun laws have many fearing they could end up behind bars.
-On Friday a reenactment event in Montgomery County was canceled.
-Now, the Rogers Island Military Camp reenactment event in...
+On September 16th, a reenactment event in Montgomery County was canceled.
+Now, the Rogers Island Military Camp reenactment event...

 Legal expert says groups are right to cancel historical reenactments over NY gun laws